What are Shoulder Dislocation Treatments?

-Recovery and Rehabilitation Following Arthroscopic Shoulder Stabilization Surgery
+What is the Recovery Following Arthroscopic Shoulder Stabilization Surgery?

 Following arthroscopic shoulder stabilization surgery, it is very important the repaired arm remains immobile in a sling or similar device for 3-6 weeks.
 During the healing process, patients may use ice and pain medications prescribed by Dr. Provencher to alleviate swelling and pain.